hainayanda/Artisan/README.md

 }
 ```

-It will automatically run getData when user type in searchBar, with minimum interval between method call is 1 second and will update table cells with new data on Main Thread everytime you get data from API
+It will automatically run getData when the user type in searchBar, with a minimum interval between method call, is 1 second, and will update table cells with new data on Main Thread every time you get data from API

 For more wiki, go to [here](https://github.com/nayanda1/Artisan/wiki)